Vestmark Advisory Solutions Inc. Sells 21,070 Shares of Jack Henry & Associates, Inc. (NASDAQ:JKHY)

-Vestmark Advisory Solutions Inc. trimmed its position in Jack Henry & Associates, Inc. (NASDAQ:JKHY – Free Report) by 44.1% in the third quarter, according to its most recent filing with the SEC.
-The fund owned 26,666 shares of the technology company’s stock after selling 21,070 shares during the period.
-Vestmark Advisory Solutions Inc.’s holdings in Jack Henry & Associates were worth $4,030,000 as of its most recent filing with the SEC.
+Vestmark Advisory Solutions Inc. lowered its position in shares of Jack Henry & Associates, Inc. (NASDAQ:JKHY – Free Report) by 44.1% during the 3rd quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The institutional investor owned 26,666 shares of the technology company’s stock after selling 21,070 shares during the quarter.
+Vestmark Advisory Solutions Inc.’s holdings in Jack Henry & Associates were worth $4,030,000 as of its most recent filing with the Securities & Exchange Commission.

-A number of other institutional investors and hedge funds have also bought and sold shares of the stock.
-Versor Investments LP acquired a new stake in Jack Henry & Associates in the third quarter valued at $1,197,000.
-Assenagon Asset Management S.A. increased its holdings in Jack Henry & Associates by 77.4% in the third quarter.
-Assenagon Asset Management S.A. now owns 20,570 shares of the technology company’s stock valued at $3,109,000 after purchasing an additional 8,973 shares during the period.
-Guinness Asset Management LTD increased its holdings in Jack Henry & Associates by 2.9% in the third quarter.
-Guinness Asset Management LTD now owns 2,644 shares of the technology company’s stock valued at $400,000 after purchasing an additional 74 shares during the period.
-NBC Securities Inc. acquired a new stake in Jack Henry & Associates in the third quarter valued at $30,000.
-Finally, Signaturefd LLC increased its holdings in Jack Henry & Associates by 17.1% in the third quarter.
-Signaturefd LLC now owns 1,274 shares of the technology company’s stock valued at $193,000 after purchasing an additional 186 shares during the period.
-92.53% of the stock is currently owned by institutional investors and hedge funds.
+Several other hedge funds have also recently modified their holdings of JKHY.
+Bank Julius Baer & Co.
+Ltd Zurich lifted its position in shares of Jack Henry & Associates by 98,786.4% during the 2nd quarter.
+Bank Julius Baer & Co.
+Ltd Zurich now owns 364,078,112 shares of the technology company’s stock worth $60,921,191,000 after buying an additional 363,709,934 shares in the last quarter.
+Morgan Stanley lifted its position in shares of Jack Henry & Associates by 117.1% during the 4th quarter.
+Morgan Stanley now owns 1,709,702 shares of the technology company’s stock worth $300,155,000 after buying an additional 922,054 shares in the last quarter.
+Kayne Anderson Rudnick Investment Management LLC lifted its position in shares of Jack Henry & Associates by 24.9% during the 1st quarter.
+Kayne Anderson Rudnick Investment Management LLC now owns 3,640,497 shares of the technology company’s stock worth $548,696,000 after buying an additional 726,875 shares in the last quarter.
+Mitsubishi UFJ Kokusai Asset Management Co.
+Ltd. lifted its position in shares of Jack Henry & Associates by 861.8% during the 2nd quarter.
+Mitsubishi UFJ Kokusai Asset Management Co.
+Ltd. now owns 547,553 shares of the technology company’s stock worth $91,622,000 after buying an additional 490,623 shares in the last quarter.
+Finally, Envestnet Asset Management Inc. lifted its position in shares of Jack Henry & Associates by 101.4% during the 2nd quarter.
+Envestnet Asset Management Inc. now owns 861,287 shares of the technology company’s stock worth $144,119,000 after buying an additional 433,545 shares in the last quarter.
+Institutional investors own 92.53% of the company’s stock.

 Wall Street Analyst Weigh In

-The firm also recently disclosed a quarterly dividend, which was paid on Friday, December 22nd.
-Investors of record on Friday, December 1st were paid a $0.52 dividend.
-The ex-dividend date was Thursday, November 30th.
-This represents a $2.08 dividend on an annualized basis and a yield of 1.23%.
-Jack Henry & Associates’s dividend payout ratio is 42.02%.
+The business also recently disclosed a quarterly dividend, which was paid on Friday, December 22nd.
+Stockholders of record on Friday, December 1st were issued a dividend of $0.52 per share.
+This represents a $2.08 dividend on an annualized basis and a dividend yield of 1.23%.
+The ex-dividend date of this dividend was Thursday, November 30th.
+Jack Henry & Associates’s dividend payout ratio is currently 42.02%.

 Jack Henry & Associates Profile